edocAdmin/edoc-organizer-help/pages/01.Overview/06.top-10-faqs/docs.md

 **1. Can I create sub-labels like sub-folders in Windows?**

+No. eDoc Organizer labels are very different from folders in Windows and so having many levels of sub-labels may not be ideal for organization within eDoc Organizer. eDoc Organizer helps you map a single document to several labels.
+So for example, when you scan a bill for Patient A in 2011, rather than storing it in a particular folder and then later trying to find which folder you saved it in, you simply apply the Patient A, Bills, and 2011 labels to it in eDoc Organizer.
+When you need to find a document, you can start by searching for the broadest category, let’s say patient A, and narrow it down until a few documents are shown on your screen.
+Then you can typically just pick the right one based on the thumbnails shown.

+By intentionally preventing multi-level label organization we are trying to prevent our users from falling into the same age old failed paradigm of organizing document by having folders under folders under folders and a particular file with a specific name.
+There is only one level of labels in eDoc Organizer and they are all the same.
+Each label defines an attribute of a document and together they give you a complete picture of what a document actually is.
+So, there is no redundancy, yet you have better organization and every document can be easily traceable.

+For more details please refer to the [Organizing Documents](https://edocorganizer-help.azurewebsites.net/overview/organizing-documents) section.

 **2. When I create a new label within a label group, it is placed on the top of the list of labels in that group.
 Instead of using Moving Down option, can I automatically place it in alphabetical order?**

 **3. How do I selectively turn off OCR feature on certain documents?**